-• At the end of each chapter, we will respond to review questions that are posted as power-points under Modules on Canvas.
+At the end of each chapter, we will respond to review questions that are posted as power-points under Modules on Canvas.
 These questions are aimed at helping you process and retain the information.
 Part of the questions will be covered in class, as time permits, and the rest please do on your own.
 This activity is also very important as preparation for the tests.

-On- Line Quizzes: 10% of your class grade: Quizzes are open book
+On-Line Quizzes: 10% of your class grade: Quizzes are open book

-• Upon the completion of each chapter there will be an on-line quiz.
-We will cover 10 chapters and we will have 10 quizzes, one for each chapter.
-Each quiz has 10 questions and each question is worth 1 point, so each quiz can give you maximum 10 points, and the 10 quizzes maximum 100 points.
+- Upon the completion of each chapter there will be an on-line quiz.
+We will cover 10 chapters, and we will have 10 quizzes, one for each chapter.
+Each quiz has 10 questions, and each question is worth 1 point, so each quiz can give you maximum 10 points, and the 10 quizzes maximum 100 points.
 You need to take the quiz on -line at the conclusion of each chapter.

-- The questions on the quiz will be very similar to the questions on the test.
-You have 45 minutes to take a quiz, and you can take it only once.
-It is important you read before you respond. - The purpose of this assignment is to help you master the information in a timely manner rather than cramming before a midterm.
+This semester there are NO due dates for the quizzes.
+However, it is very helpful to take a quiz as soon as we covered a given chapter.
+The questions on the quiz will be very similar to the questions on the test.
+You have 40 minutes to take a quiz, and you can take it only once.
+It is important you read before you respond.
+All quizzes must be taken by the last day of the instruction, May 12, 2025. - The purpose of this assignment is to help you master the information in a timely manner rather than cramming before a midterm.

 Multiple-Choice Exams: 85 % of your class grade.
+EXAMS ARE CLOSE BOOK SND CLOSE NOTES

-- We will have 3 midterms and a final.
-Each midterm will consist of 50 multiple-choice questions and will cover 2-3 chapters.
+• We will have 3 midterms and a final.
+Each midterm will consist of 50 multiplechoice questions and will cover 2-3 chapters.
 The questions are factual (specific information), conceptual (assigning a concept to a scenario), and applied (use the information to offer solution to a problem).
-The Final is Non-Cumulative and has 50 questions as well. - You will receive study guide for each exam. - EXAMS ARE CLOSE BOOK AND CLOSE NOTES.
-This is an honor system. - There is a log attached to each exam, indicating your progress while taking the exam. that may help students and professors communicate issues that may have arisen during exam-taking.
+The Final is Non-Cumulative and has 50 questions as well. • You will receive a study guide for each exam.